ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Protocol_Specification_en.md

 0 = command mode by default is disabled

 ### 5.3.
-Example 2 - requesting remote data from a remote subscribers
+Example 2 - requesting remote data from a remote subscriber
 ```
 << $PUWV2,0,0,2*28
 ```